pandoc-jp/pandoc-doc-ja/users-guide.rst

-To set an image for a particular reveal.js slide, add ``{data-background-image="/path/to/image"}`` to the first slide-level header on the slide (which may even be empty).
+To set an image for a particular reveal.js slide, add ``{data-background-image="/path/to/image"}`` to the first slide-level heading on the slide (which may even be empty).

 In reveal.js’s overview mode, the parallaxBackgroundImage will show up only on the first slide.